-The program invites applications from seniors and currently enrolled graduate students who are either citizens of the U.S. or have DACA status and who are members of one of the following groups: Alaska Nativex (Eskimo or Aleut), American Indians, African Americans, Mexican Americans/Chicanas/Chicanos, Native Pacific Islanders (Polynesian or Micronesian), and Puerto Ricans.
+The program invites applications from seniors and currently enrolled graduate students who are either citizens of the U.S., nationals, permanent residents, or have DACA status and who are members of one of the following groups: Alaska Native (Eskimo or Aleut), American Indians, African Americans, Mexican Americans/Chicanas/Chicanos, Native Pacific Islanders (Polynesian or Micronesian), and Puerto Ricans.

 Winners have demonstrated superior scholarship and great promise for future achievement as scholars, researchers, and teachers in institutions of higher education.